blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 To allow another user to manage recordings, assign them to a role which has the permissions, manage_bbb_room_recordings.

+To allow another user to use shortcodes or the widget, assign them to a role which has the permissions, edit_bbb_rooms.

 If there are no roles with the corresponding permissions, please create a custom role using the "Members" plugin and assign the permission to that role.

 **Is there any way users can go directly into a meeting?**